 d) UpdraftPlus: This plugin makes automatic backups of your website so that if anything happens, you can restore a backup as simple as 1-2-3.
 The free version is adequate for most bloggers.

-e) WordFence: While Bluehost already have security features in place to protect your blog, it does not harm to have additional protection using this free security plugin.
+e) WordFence: While Bluehost already has security features in place to protect your blog, it does no harm to have additional protection using this free security plugin.

 f) WP Rocket: Speed matters when your blog is concerned.
 A fast website will rank higher in Google search and get more visitors.
 I use WP Rocket (paid) to cache and significantly improve page speed.
 A free caching option is WP Super Cache.

 g) WP Forms: This plugin is great for setting up your contact or payment forms with its ‘drag’ and ‘drop’ form builder.
 It can be used to build multi-page forms, allow file uploads, process payments, is mobile-friendly, and comes with multiple pre-built templates.

 If you prefer a free option, check out Contact Form 7.

 4) Where can I get help for designing my blog?

 With the right theme, designing your blog is a breeze.
 For example, I use Elegant Themes and they provide tons of already fully-designed layouts with their themes that can simply be installed with one click!

 However, if you still need some help with completing some of the tasks, such as logo design, blog post writing, web design, and more, you can hire freelancers on sites like: